Logo

 Creating indexes

 Have you ever tried creating indexes using ORM?
-It's a fun!
+It's fun!

 Usually, ORM supports creating only simple indexes.
 For example, I can't create an index in TypeORM to search thourgh text using trigrams.
 Such an index should be created using migrations.